persado/dreamcatcher/docs/docs/features.md

 Dreamcatcher is a node.js project that provides a lightweight API for generating Image and PDF representations of a web page.
 MIT licensed.

- * Simple HTTP API.
+ * Straightforward HTTP API.
  * The source can be a provided as an HTML snippet or a URL.
- * The image output can be JPEG, PNG or WebP images.
+ * The response can be one of
+   * Image: JPEG, PNG or WebP images.
 You can specify the JPEG image quality.
- * The PDF output can be customized per Puppeteer's options.
+   * PDF: The PDF output can be customized per Puppeteer's options.
+   * HTML: The html source can be returned.
  * The scale can be set to 2&times; (for HiDPI) or to 1&times; (normal).
  * You can request the whole page or part of it, based on a provided selector.
  * You can wait for a certain time to pass, for a selector to appear, or both.